-The Executive Committee, which is comprised of Messrs.
-Gladstone (Chairman), Brubaker and Parker, has the authority to exercise all powers of our Board except for actions that must be taken by a majority of independent directors or the full Board under applicable rules and regulations.
-The Executive Committee [did not meet] during the last fiscal year.
+The Executive Committee, which was comprised of Messrs.
+Gladstone (Chairman), Brubaker and Parker in the fiscal year ended March 31, 2016, has the authority to exercise all powers of our Board except for actions that must be taken by a majority of independent directors or the full Board under applicable rules and regulations.
+The Executive Committee did not meet during the last fiscal year.